 Shirley Jackson worked as a shop clerk at Macy’s by day and by night wrote stories that every middle-school child reads and moviegoers watch on the big screen.

 She was born Shirley Hardie Jackson on Dec.
 14, 1916 in San Francisco, the daughter of an affluent middle-class family.
 As a young girl she moved with her family to upstate New York.
-She earned a B.A. from Syracuse University, where she met her husband, Stanley Edgar Hyman, who became a noted literary critic.
+She then earned a B.A. from Syracuse University, where she met her husband, Stanley Edgar Hyman, a noted literary critic.

 Shirley Jackson, Witch?